 His project Disobedience Archive traveled internationally for 10 years in several European countries, in the United States and Mexico.
-He was Artistic Director of Gianni Colombo Archive from 2004 to 2016 organizing several retrospectives devoted to his work at international institutions as Neue Galerie am Landesmuseum Joanneum Graz, Haus Konstruktiv Zurigo and Castello di Rivoli together with Carolyn Christov-Bakargiev.
+He has been Artistic Director of Gianni Colombo Archive from 2004 to 2016 organizing several retrospectives devoted to Colombo's work at international institutions such as Neue Galerie am Landesmuseum Joanneum Graz, Haus Konstruktiv Zurigo and Castello di Rivoli together with Carolyn Christov-Bakargiev.

 His most recent exhibitions include: Piero Gilardi, Nature Forever.
-MAXXI, Rome (2017), The White Hunter: Memories and African Representations, FM Centre for Contemporary Art, Milan (2017), the PAV trilogy - EarthRise, ecologEast and The Green Tent (Das Grüne Zelt), PAV, Turin (2015-2016), Non-Aligned Modernity, FM Centre for Contemporary Art, Milan (2016), The Unarchivable: Italy 1970ies, FM Centre for Contemporary Art, Milan (2016), Too Early, Too Late: Middle East and Modernity, Pinacoteca Nazionale, Bologna (2015).
+MAXXI, Rome (2017), The White Hunter: African Memories and Representations, FM Centre for Contemporary Art, Milan (2017), the PAV Trilogy - EarthRise, ecologEast and The Green Tent (Das Grüne Zelt), PAV, Turin (2015-2016), Non-Aligned Modernity, FM Centre for Contemporary Art, Milan (2016), The Unarchivable: Italy 1970s, FM Centre for Contemporary Art, Milan (2016), Too Early, Too Late: Middle East and Modernity, Pinacoteca Nazionale, Bologna (2015).